jamesm224/ProSynTaxDB-workflow/scripts/README.md

        chmod +x main_run.sh

-6. Update the main_run.sh and make sure all appropriate files are present (Please include the full path of each variable)
+6. Update the main_run.sh and make sure all appropriate files are present:

+        (Please include the full path of each variable)

         1. WORKDIR - working directory
         2. CYCOGBLASTDIR - directory with cycogs